About these numbers

 The H1 2026 cycle is now closed.
 ETHCC[9] Cannes (March 30 to April 2) and Token2049 Dubai (April 29 to 30) both shipped.
 The data above is the only post-mortem most sponsors get to see from inside an agency stack.

-Where the CPQL math says sponsors should concentrate spend in H2 2026: ETHConf-plus-ETHGlobal NY as a paired 6-day window (see our ETH NYC side events directory for the operator picks) if the buyer is institutional or tradfi-curious.
+Where the CPQL math says sponsors should concentrate spend in H2 2026: ETHConf-plus-ETHGlobal NY as a paired 6-day window (see our ETH NYC (June 8 to 10, 2026) side events directory for the operator picks) if the buyer is institutional or tradfi-curious.
 Token2049 Singapore with a side-event-plus-dinner stack if the buyer is broad B2B crypto and the budget clears $50,000.
 Permissionless if the buyer is a DeFi protocol team.
 KBW Seoul if the buyer is Asia-Pacific liquidity.
 The repeat-sponsor rate inside the FORKOFF cohort says that the cohort itself is the strongest endorsement of these picks.

 The v2 refresh of this post lands within 14 days of ETHConf NYC close (post June 10, 2026), with the H1 plus ETHConf cohort numbers folded in.